Great Stability/Enormous Change

 Our current situation provides us the opportunity to firmly engaged both truths.
 What we believe has not changed, but how we act on that belief has changed greatly.
 Even though our world may be crashing around us, we stand on the everlasting love of Jesus.
 When everything around us is changing, He never does.
 Yet, we can also embrace change, discover new ways to activate our faith.
 Allow the storm to tear away the manmade parts and rediscover the cornerstone of Christ.
 Great stability and enormous change all in one gigantic package.

 The goal here is not to embrace change for change’s sake or to firm up old or new traditions.
 Instead, the goal is to embrace Jesus.
 Embrace and hold fast to Him no matter how dramatically our world changes and shifts.
 And to embrace and welcome the changes He is working in us through this time of anxiety, fear, and confusion.
 Call this an evergreen faith that has deep roots and is ever-growing.
-Faith stands on the solid rock but is constantly moved by the wind of the Holy Spirit (John 3).
+Our exercise of faith stands on the solid rock but is constantly moved by the wind of the Holy Spirit (John 3).
 It is set, anchored, static, and at the same time, moldable, flexible, and dynamic.

 And what comes out of this tension?
 What truth is revealed as both realities are held?
 I think it is best summed up as relevance.
 If we change without being anchored to Christ.
 If we simply mold faith to fit the world or if we become cemented in tradition, then faith quickly becomes irrelevant.
 But, firmly holding on to both ensure the relevance of our evergreen faith – no matter what comes our way.